 The request would allow for the existing two-story structure, once elevated, along with the proposed three-story structure to encroach into the "No Build Zone" of the standard's requirements.
 There is concern that relief will cause the overall request not to be compatible with the historic streetscape as this standard is a tool to control massing and height within historic districts.
 It is noted however, that vertical elevation of historic structures along Marine Way is imminent given recent increases from FEMA to the minimum finished floor elevation requirements and ongoing flooding occurring in the area.
 The concern is to what degree the waiver is necessary.
-Should the structure be elevated to a 9 feet finished floor elevation rather than a 14 feet elevation, the impact of the massing upon the area and specifically Marine Way would be reduced.
+Should the structure be elevated to a 9-foot finished floor elevation rather than a 14-foot elevation, it would reduce the impact of the massing of the structure's vertical elevation upon the area and specifically Marine Way.
 Additionally, it is important to note that the entirety of the third floor of the rear addition and a small portion of the second floor of the addition also fall within the Building Height Plane (BHP) area.
-While some accommodation may be reasonable for raising the historic structure, extending this allowance to a three-story addition that is set back from the street should be weighed.
-The board will need to make a determination if the waiver adversely affects the neighboring area.
+Some level of waiver is anticipated with improvement of the property.
+The board will need to make a determination that the waiver shall not adversely affect the neighboring area.